emberjs/rfcs/text/0000-guides-restructure.md

 The overall learning strategy is to establish a common core of sequential knowledge, and then later topics can be read standalone, skipping around.
 What this means is that if beginners read through to routes, they could skip around the topics lower down the chain successfully.

 Finally, it is important to acknowlegde that the Guides are intended to represent the "Happy Path" of using Ember.
-It is not possible to have something that is a perfect fit for everyone's app needs, nor should it cover our entire API surface.
+It is not possible to have something that is a perfect fit for everyone's app needs, nor should they cover our entire API surface.

 ### Process and preparation

 This Table of Contents plan was developed over the course of many months, meetings, and writing sessions.
 It includes input from many people in the community.
 Here are the sources of inspiration, information, and planning:

-- Chris Garrett's ([@pzuraq](https://github.com/pzuraq)) 2018 Roadmap Blog Post, [Ember as a Component-Service Framework](https://medium.com/@pzuraq/emberjs-2018-ember-as-a-component-service-framework-2e49492734f1), May 2018
+- Chris Garrett's ([@pzuraq](https://github.com/pzuraq)) 2018 Roadmap Blog Post, [Ember as a Component-Service Framework](https://medium.com/@pzuraq/emberjs-2018-ember-as-a-component-service-framework-2e49492734f1)
-- My own Roadmap blog post reflections, [Be loud and be ready](https://gist.github.com/jenweber/a9fbea98478fc3841fb8b24f7dc961c8), May 2018
+- My own Roadmap blog post reflections, [Be loud and be ready](https://gist.github.com/jenweber/a9fbea98478fc3841fb8b24f7dc961c8)
 - Extensive discussion in Ember Learning Team Meetings, which are held weekly and open to the public
 - The [2018 Roadmap RFC](https://github.com/emberjs/rfcs/blob/26c4d83fb66568e1087a05818fb39a307ebf8da8/text/0000-roadmap-2018.md) by [Tom Dale](https://github.com/tomdale)
 - The Octane Strike Team meetings and followup conversations
+- Hands-on writing of a mini guide for Octane
 - Ember.js Framework Core Team meetings
 - A [Twitter poll](https://twitter.com/jwwweber/status/1081352702083452928), "Name two things you think the guides should do well/better"
 - Discussion on Discord of the initial Table of Contents draft with some key contributors and content creators